 - What happens next depends on the value of the

 true– The session ends.
 Alexa, not the skill, handles any further speech from the user.
 If the user re-invokes the skill, Alexa creates a new session (that is, go back to step 1).

 false– The session stays open and Alexa opens the microphone to indicate that she expects the user to respond.
 If the user provides a response, their speech is mapped to one of the intents that the skill defined, and the response is sent to the skill.
-However, if eight seconds elapse without a response from the user, Alexa closes the microphone.
-If the skill specified a reprompt, Alexa reprompts the user to speak and opens the microphone for eight more seconds.
+However, if a few seconds elapse without a response from the user, Alexa closes the microphone.
+If the skill specified a reprompt, Alexa reprompts the user to speak and opens the microphone for a few more seconds.
 After the microphone closes, the behavior of the session is the same as if the skill had left

 shouldEndSessionundefined, as described next.